Announcing a New Professional Development Program for Teachers

-The prefect place to create and get feedback on your early prototype or just engage with a community of people working on the frontiers of technology.
+The perfect place to create and get feedback on your early prototype or just engage with a community of people working on the frontiers of technology.

-Connect connect with others who share your passion.
+Connect with others who share your passion.
 Share the skills you have developed expand your horizons.

 Multiple Fused deposition modeling printers which lay down plastic layer by layer to build your designs.

 A large platform which an attached router which can be controlled by a computer to cut out intricate custom designs.

 Several systems for harnessing the power of a CO2 laser to cut into or engrave wood.
 These can be used to make incredibly precise works of art.

 Full workshop with all the equipment needed for most personal projects including: table saw, band-saw planer and hand tools.

 A place to work on electronics platforms like Beaglebone, Raspberry Pi or Arduino.
 Or to solder a basic circuit board together.

 The basic equipment for standard home brewing as well as a custom built computer controlled home brewing machine for the advanced home brewer.

 A three axis fully enclosed metal mill, capable of cutting aluminum or steel with precision.